dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/automating-css-and-javascript-minification-in-aspnet-mvc-5-with-powershell.md

 ## Minifying CSS and JavaScript with PowerShell

-Let's start off by implementing the PowerShell script files.
+Let's begin with the PowerShell script.
 In the first step I want to recursively find all CSS files within a given folder and exclude already minified files:

 <pre><code>Get-ChildItem $SolutionDir -Recurse -Include *.css -Exclude *.min.css</code></pre>

 `$SolutionDir` is a variable pointing to the root path of the solution.
 This variable will be assigned when calling the script from a post-build event.
-I will come back to this a bit later.
+I will come back to this later again.

 The next step is to iterate through all CSS files and minify them.
 This can be achieved by piping `|` the result from `Get-ChildItem` to a foreach loop `%` and call a function on each individual element: